tsekoyotov/Crawl4AI-Tseko/README.md

 ### Skipping URL Precheck

 The Docker API performs a quick connectivity test before crawling a page.
 Some servers reject these HEAD or range requests, causing the check to fail even though the page is reachable.
-Set `crawler.skip_precheck: true` in `deploy/docker/config.yml` (or `SKIP_PRECHECK=true` as an environment variable) to bypass this test.
-When enabled—or when the quick check fails—the server logs a warning and continues crawling.
+This check is skipped by default (`crawler.skip_precheck: true`).
+Set `crawler.skip_precheck: false` (or `SKIP_PRECHECK=false`) to re-enable the check.
+When disabled—or when the quick check fails—the server logs a warning and continues crawling.

 ## 📖 Documentation & Roadmap